UAE's ADNOC says 'business as usual' in Asia | Headlines

 - United Arab Emirates

-"To me it is business as usual," Mussabeh al-Kaabi, executive director for low carbon solutions and international growth told Reuters in an interview when asked whether he was seeing a dip in demand as a result of Russian exports.
+Abu Dhabi National Oil Company (ADNOC) sees no dip in demand from Asian customers as cheap Russian oil flows into the continent on the back of Western sanctions on Moscow, a senior executive said on Wednesday.
+"To me it is business as usual," Mussabeh al-Kaabi, executive director for low carbon solutions and international growth, told Reuters in an interview when asked whether he was seeing a dip in demand as a result of Russian exports.

+Hefty Chinese buying of Russian oil, alongside robust Indian demand, has been spurred by steep price discounts but is providing Moscow much-needed revenue after the Group of Seven imposed a $60 price cap on Russian crude.
+Kaabi said ADNOC has a healthy pipeline of acquisition targets.

+"Natural gas, LNG and chemicals will be an area of focus," he said.
+"We have an active pipeline," he added when asked if ADNOC is actively looking at a particular target.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)